xuankimtran/docs-1/pages/katalon-analytics/docs/kt_invite_user_org.md

 > Notes:
 >
-> After joining your organization, their roles are users by default.
-You can update their permission on the **User's detail** page.
+> The default role for team members is User.
+You can update their permissions on the **User's detail** page.

 ### Remove an existing User